 Taking Spanish classes and speaking a language that isn’t your maternal tongue implies that you will make errors.
 Sometimes the best solution for the learner is to become immersed in the language and culture.
 For example, you can learn Spanish by listening to podcasts which can help you pick up the more difficult aspects of pronunciation.

 Whether it’s for a lack of Spanish words or vocabulary, for grammatical and conjugation errors, or for weak syntax, there is always something we can improve upon when we learn a new language.
 So reassure yourself that this is completely normal in your path to fluency in Spanish!

 The important thing is not as much the manner and accuracy with which you express yourself, but the content itself.
-If you travel to Latin America or Spain passing through the any number of incredible cities such as Ceuta, Barcelona, Santander and Madrid, you will discover that there exists a hundred and one ways of making yourself understood.
+If you travel to Latin America or Spain passing through the any number of incredible cities such as Ceuta, Barcelona, Santander, and Madrid, you will discover that there are a hundred and one ways of making yourself understood.

 Do not worry about linguistic errors if your speaking partner can understand you nonetheless: this shows that you can get the message across with success in Spanish.

-With experience, a good Spanish dictionary and practice in a Spanish course (free lessons or in a traditional Spanish school) and you can improve your Spanish conversation, vocabulary, inflexions, tonic Spanish accents, verb conjugation, etc.
+With experience, a good Spanish dictionary and practice through a Spanish course (free lessons or in a traditional Spanish school), you will see an improvement in your Spanish conversation, vocabulary, inflexions, tonic Spanish accents, verb conjugation, etc.

-If you are not able to say one particular word, try to find its equivalent or synonym, or describe it with action verbs like “take,” “make,” “go,” etc.
+If you are not able to say a particular word, try to find its equivalent or a synonym, or describe it with action verbs like “take,” “make,” “go,” etc.

-It’s also helpful to learn useful phrases in the Spanish language such as “How do you say XX in Spanish?” or “What is the word for YY?”
+It’s also helpful to learn useful phrases in the Spanish language such as “How do you say X in Spanish?” or “What is the word for Y?”
 And don’t hesitate to ask your speaking partner, “what does this word mean?”

-On the one hand, you show an interest in your conversation, which will please the person with whom you’re speaking.
-On the other hand, for you, it will allow you to learn new vocabulary, discover diverse sentence structures, and maybe even learn more informal vocabulary and slang words (the things you won’t find on a Spanish test or quizzes!).
+What's more, this also shows that you are taking an interest in your conversation, which will please the person with whom you're speaking.
+It will also allow you to learn new vocabulary, discover diverse sentence structures, and maybe even learn more informal vocabulary and slang words (the things you won’t find on a Spanish test or quizzes!).

-Whether your speaking partner is your Spanish instructor or a native Spanish speaker, always ask about what you don’t know and see if he or she can help you correct errors (at least the most important ones).
+Whether your speaking partner is your Spanish instructor or a native Spanish speaker, always ask about what you don’t know to see if he or she can help you correct your errors (at least the most important ones).

 Lastly, it is possible to annoy or frustrate your speaking partner inadvertently, so don’t wait to excuse yourself and explain yourself.
-If you see him or her laughing or looking confused, say something to clarify things as fast as possible.
-You can say “Please excuse me, I am American, I don’t speak Spanish well.
-But I am trying to learn.”
+If you see him or her laughing or looking confused, say something to clarify things as fast as possible to remind them that you are still only just starting out on your Spanish learning journey.

-The rest is simple: why not learn Spanish with YouTube videos?
+One way is through learning Spanish with YouTube videos.
 Videos are great because you can hear the words pronounced by a native speaker in many cases.
 This gives you a true picture of Spanish vocabulary that you won’t get in your Spanish class textbook.
 Instead of learning conjugation on paper, listen to how correct verb usage sounds with your own ears!